-Clark V. Fox, from 110 NAFTA Oranges, 1992, oil on canvas, 8 x 10 in. (each), courtesy of the artist.
+Clark V. Fox, Elizabeth Street Little Italy NYC #2, 1982, oil on canvas, 24 x 30 in., courtesy of the artist.

 Clark's idiosyncratic technique is deployed to develop drawing styles and subject matter based on historical forms of art and architecture.
 Influenced by Marcel Duchamp and Georges Seurat, among others, his visual vocabulary combines pointillism, stenciling, and screen-printing with the imagery of American pop culture, symbols of the American Indian, American consumerism, and historical figureheads.
 The resultant style renders new significance to and subverts the visual language to which he refers.